ShreyasPrasad/ShreyasPrasad.github.io/content/Blog/Learnings from being an AWS CDK power-user.md

 Using only a few stacks allows you to reduce the probability of a cross-stack dependency occurring.
 This is a really nasty chicken/egg bug where one stack depends on a resource owned by another stack.
 This prevents deletion of the owning stack since doing so would invalidate the resource reference the dependent stack holds.

 Further, if you reach the hard limit of 500 resources per stack, you can use nested stacks to circumvent this.
 A stack can contain any number of nested stacks, where each nested stack counts as only a single resource in the parent stack.
 So you can define *thousands* of resources per parent stack by isolating groups of resources at the nested stack level.
-This is great for teams that want to simplify their infrastructure by ultimately only deploying a few templates.
-Our team found that feature-driven nested stacks were a huge benefit; each nested stack contains all the resources associated with a certain feature in the project.
-Cross-stack dependencies can still happen between nested stacks, but this is less likely as each one is small.

 ```
-An effective feature-driven organization pattern for nested stacks.

 stacks/
  frontend/
    nested/